Changissnz/selfinterest/README.md

 the definition of the artificial axiom, demanded for use, into other forms to fit for acceptance; this is how rationalization of the questionable, required an answer, works.
-Transformative processes, from the "fundamental" definition of the artificial axiom, for each usage, and an arbitrary usage could demand said definition to be altered in order to fit for the form, the "ideal" and whatnot.
+Transformative processes, from the "fundamental" definition of the artificial axiom, for arbitrary usage could demand said definition to be altered in order to fit for the form, the "ideal" and whatnot.
 Artificial axioms, as being individuals' definitions, are rules collectivist to some particular degrees.
 The appearance of the collective adhering to the artificial axiom, maybe even so much to be interpreted as religious fervor, is deceptive to the observer fixated on the "total" before their senses.
 Self-interest, the self, is the unit that constructs the appearance of the collective, maybe successfully even fostering a metaphysical (spiritual) unity more unbreakable than any material construct.
 And so, the artificial axiom is instantiated in the variable ways of spottiness and totality, with respect to consistency of effect from causes identical in principle to that described by the artificial axiom, by "social creatures", human beings.